Sebanisu/zzzDeArchive/README.md

 `zzzDeArchive "path to folder"`

 Merge two or more zzz files to __out.zzz__.<br/>
-`zzzDeArchive "path to zzz with old data" "path to zzz with new data" "path to zzz with new data"...` If there is a conflict the right most file will override the left files.
+`zzzDeArchive "path to zzz with old data" "path to zzz with new data" "path to zzz with new data"...`<br/>
+If there is a conflict the right most file will override the left files.

 See similar project: [qt-zzz](https://github.com/myst6re/qt-zzz)